 The technique measures copper grain size after deposition and thermal cycling, meaning the manufacturing parameters can be adjusted to control grain size distribution and achieve complete TSV fill.

-It also provides measurement of crystallographic orientation and texture, which helps in understanding the copper film deposition process.
-Parameters such as deposition rate, voltage and bath additives are used for the determination of preferred orientation that influences the probability of void formation and fill rate.
+It also provides a measurement of crystallographic orientation and texture, which helps in understanding the copper film deposition process.
+Parameters such as deposition rate, voltage, and bath additives are used for the determination of preferred orientation that influences the probability of void formation and fill rate.

 The intergranular misorientations formed within the TSV copper can also be measured using EBSD.
 Such misorientations show evidence of plastic deformation during thermal cycling.
 The occurrence of plastic deformation in turn shows that copper protrusions may be created, causing consistency concerns such as delamination and cracking.

 EBSD data was obtained for a 6 µm x 40 µm copper TSV sample following deposition and thermal cycling which simulate back-end-offline (BEOL) processing.
 Figure 1 shows an orientation map with colored orientations corresponding to the sidewall growth direction.
 The data shows a recrystallized structure consisting of numerous twin boundaries without any significant preferred orientation development.

 The average grain size was observed to be 978 nm.
 Further, good TSV fill was also observed.
 Twin boundaries offer considerably slower diffusion pathways via the TSV with regards to random high-angle grain boundaries.
 If twin boundaries are not included in the grain determination algorithm, the twin adjusted grain size measured is 2.72 µm.
 The consistency will be better forecast with this adjusted grain size.